(602) 307-0808

 Watch this short video where David explains Possession of Drug Paraphernalia in Arizona:

 Want to speak with a Phoenix drug lawyer about your case?
 Contact DM Cantor if you have been charged with Possession of Drug Paraphernalia.
-Our offices are available 24 hours a day at 602-307-0808 for a Free Consultation.
+Our offices are available 24 hours a day at 602-307-0808 for a Free Initial Consultation.

 Possible Punishment to Possession of Drug Paraphernalia